Linking Numbers in Three-Manifolds: Computing linking numbers and proof of Theorem

-\subsection{Computing linking numbers and proof of Theorem~\ref{main-thm}}
+\section{Computing linking numbers and proof of Theorem~\ref{main-thm}}

-To complete the computation, we introduce a second pseudo-branch curve $\delta$ into the diagram containing $\alpha$ and $\gamma$ {\it without changing the numbering} on the arcs $k_i$ of $\alpha$ or the arcs $g_i$ of $\gamma$.
-We label the arcs of $\delta$ $h_0,\dots, h_t$.
+To complete the computation, we introduce the second pseudo-branch curve $\delta$ into the diagram $\alpha\cup\gamma$ {\it without changing the subscripts} on the arcs $k_i$ of $\alpha$ or the arcs $g_i$ of $\gamma$.
+We label the arcs of $\delta$ by $h_0,\dots, h_{t-1}$, where $t$ is the number of crossings of $\delta$ under $\alpha$ plus the number of crossings of $\delta$ under $\gamma$.
 (Self-crossings of $\delta$ do not contribute anything to the linking number.
 When numbering arcs of $\delta$ for the computer program, we will assign consecutive arcs of $\delta$ the same number if they are separated by an overcrossing by another arc of $\delta$, in order to slightly simplify the input.)

-We again use $f(i)$ to denote the number of the crossing of the overstrand at the end of arc $h_i$.
-Like $\gamma$, the curve $\delta$ may lift to one, two or three closed loops.
-We begin with the case where the lifts of $\delta$ and $\gamma$ form three closed loops.
-Let $\delta^1$, $\delta^2$, and $\delta^3$ denote the three lifts of $\delta$; as before, we choose the superscripts on the $\delta^i$ so that the lift of $h_0$ which is contained in the 3-cell $e^3_i$ is part of $\delta^i$.
-Let $l^h_k(i)$ denote the number of the 3-cell which contains the lift arc $h_i$ in $\delta^k$.
+We again use the notation $f_\delta(i)$, or just $f(i)$, to denote the subscript of the overstrand at the head of the arc $h_i$.
+As was the case with $\gamma$, the preimage of the curve $\delta$ may have one, two or three connected components.
+We begin with the case where the preimages of both $\gamma$ and $\delta$ are three closed loops.
+Let $\delta_1$, $\delta_2$, and $\delta_3$ denote the three lifts of $\delta$; as before, we choose the subscripts on the $\delta_k$ so that the lift of $h_0$ which is contained in the 3-cell $e^3_k$ is a subset of $\delta_k$.
+Let $h_{k,i}$ denote the lift of $h_i$ which is a subset of $\delta_k$.
+Let $l^h_k(i)$ denote the subscript $s$ of the 3-cell $e^3_s$ which contains the arc $h_{k,i}$.
+We now compute the linking number $I_{j,k}$ of $\gamma_j$ with $\delta_k$, which amounts to proving our main theorem.

-Having established the notation, it remains to explain how to compute the following intersection numbers: \begin{itemize} \item The intersection number of $\gamma^j$ with a surface bounding $\delta^k$, for $j,k\in \{1,2,3\}$ \item The intersection number of $\gamma^j$ with the a surface bounding the degree 1 lift of $\alpha$ for $j\in \{1,2,3\}$ \item The intersection number of $\gamma^j$ with the a surface bounding the degree 2 lift of $\alpha$ for $j\in \{1,2,3\}$ \end{itemize}

-We begin by computing the intersection number $I_{j,k}$ of $\gamma^j$ with $\delta^k$, which amounts to proving our main Theorem.